microsoft/dstoolkit-route-optimization/README.md

 ## Step 2: Partition the Problem

-Given the reduced problem from step 1, we can apply different partition strategies to cut down the problem space.
-The objective here is to make sure each single partition is small enough to solve within a user defined time limit.
-In an ideal case, we hope the partition strategy will not hurt the optimality of the original problem.
-For example, in our route optimization scenario, partitioning the items by the delivery source will keep the optimality of the original problem:
+Given the reduced problem from step 1, we can apply different partition strategies to further reduce the problem space.
+The objective is to ensure each single partition is small enough to solve within a user defined time limit.
+In an ideal case, the chosen partitioning strategy should not change the optimum of the original problem.
+Using the above route optimization problem as an example, partitioning the items by the delivery source as below will not change the optimum of the original problem:

 * items starting from Source S1: